Kartik-Lohar/Image_Caption_Generator_WebApp/README.md

 (3) Flickr8K.trainImages.txt :- This files contains images names which are mainly used for training our model.

+(4) Flickr8K.testImages.txt :- This files contains images names which are mainly used for testing our model.

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/87935713/210999671-9afbb0b2-5f2b-45a3-a03b-5bb95be94a51.gif)

 Process of training our model: